 \begin{rem} We are now facing the embarrassing---but highly intriguing---situation of having two kernels present on the same stage: a temporal (or \emph{memory}) kernel $K:\Delta^2 \to \mathcal{L}(\RR^d,\RR^m)$, and an induced kernel on the (Volterra-)path space.
 To keep these two notions from stepping on each other's toes, we denote the latter by $\kappa$.
-Things get even more intriguing if we further---as suggested in the classical signature setting in \cite{Kiraly2016}---lift the Volterra path into yet another \emph{feature space}, say $\hat{z}^\tau_t = \int_0^t \phi(\dot{z}^\tau_s)\,\dd s$ for some continuous injective map $\phi:\RR^m \to \cH$ into an RKHS $\cH$ (e.g.\ the feature space associated with an RBF kernel).
-We will find some resolution of this kernel-within-kernel situation in \Cref{rem:RKHS_lift} below. \end{rem} Recall that the classical signature kernel is defined as the inner product of signatures,
+Things get even more intriguing if we further---as suggested in the classical signature setting in \cite{Kiraly2016}---lift the Volterra path into yet another RKHS \emph{feature space}.
+We will find some resolution of this kernel-within-kernel situation in \Cref{rem:static_kernel_lift} below. \end{rem} Recall that the classical signature kernel is defined as the inner product of signatures,

 where the inner product on $\cThilb$ was introduced in \cref{def:inner_pro}.
 We extend this construction to Volterra features by restricting to suitable subspaces of Volterra paths, denoted $\Vone$ (see \cref{def:volterra_path}), on which the Volterra signature and the induced inner product are well-defined.